snowdj/bradonomics.github.io/about.md

 permalink: /about/
 modified:
 excerpt: My name is Brad.
 These are my stories.
-image:
+image: bradonomics-cover.jpg
-  feature:
 teaser:
-  thumb:
 ---

----that's me on the right.
+---that's me on above.

 For years I struggled with the idea of what work I was supposed to do.
 I'd go back and forth on doing something that really made me feel alive versus doing something because it had a bigger payout.
 Then in 2009, shortly after arriving in Thailand, I saw a video about food forests by Geoff Lawton.
 I already had ideas about personal finance that were counter to the mainstream, but Lawton's ideas on self-reliance via food forests sent me further down the rabbit hole.
 I used to see entrepreneurship, and the big payouts, as the only way to pursue what I really wanted in life, but now I could see another path to freedom.